Talha-Altair/k8s-gke-terraform/readme.md

 ## config_map_name

-User Defined Name to be given to the configmap
+User Defined Name to be given to the configmap,
 Edit Configmap.tf to your liking